 While they don’t make honey, the bumble bee is one of the most important pollinators in the wild.
 As they move from flower to flower in search of nectar, pollen collects in their thick thorax hair and their legs to be rubbed off at the next stop.

 Bumble bees are generally peaceful unless threatened, and can sometimes be seen digging in the ground.
 About 40 species make their home in the US, two of which are on the brink of extinction.
 As bumble bee nests are temporary, it’s usually best to leave them untouched when possible.
+Getting rid of bumble bees should be a last resort.

 Often confused with the more robust bumble bee, honey bees are vital to the ecosystem and are only just beginning to spring back from a dangerous decline.
 Their honey is an important food source for humans and other animals, while the wax is a versatile and valued commodity.